zapier/zapier-platform/packages/cli/docs/cli.md

 **Flags**
 * (required) `-p, --percent` | Percent of traffic to route to new version
 * (required) `-d, --duration` | Duration of the canary in seconds
-* `--user` | Canary this user across all accounts, unless account_id is specified.
+* `-u, --user` | Canary this user across all accounts, unless account_id is specified.
-* `--owner` | Canary the account_id.
+* `-o, --owner` | Canary the account_id.
 Only used when account_id is also used.
-* `--accountId` | The account id to target.
+* `-a, --accountId` | The account id to target.
 If owner is specified, Canary applies to all traffic for the account.
 If user is specified, only canary the user within this account.
 * `-d, --debug` | Show extra debugging output.

 **Examples**